Scientific Name: Cyprinus carpio

 Some Carp history on Farnham Angling Society waters.

 Both the Frensham ponds were drained during WWII, and then both refilled in 1949.
-A restocking of 100 yearling ‘Galician’ carp from the Surrey Trout Farm took place in November 1952 with between 50 and 70 going into Frensham Small Pond with the balance placed into Frensham Great Pond.
+A restocking of 100 yearling ‘Galician’ carp from the Surrey Trout Farm took place in November 1952 with between 50 and 70 going into Frensham Little Pond with the balance placed into Frensham Great Pond.
 It is quite possible that this stocking was personally conducted by Donald Leney himself.

-Burton Bradstock fish were stocked into Frensham Small Pond in October 1985, fish from the same consignment were stocked on the same day into Badshot Lea Big Pond, subsequently however the unfortunate consequence was that a great many of the older carp in both fisheries were then lost to a virus (thought to be SVC), soon after.
+Burton Bradstock fish were stocked into Frensham Little Pond in October 1985, fish from the same consignment were stocked on the same day into Badshot Lea Big Pond, subsequently however the unfortunate consequence was that a great many of the older carp in both fisheries were then lost to a virus (thought to be SVC), soon after.

 Farnham Angling Society has stocked a mixture of Common and Mirror Carp into the Society’s fisheries, namely Badshot Lea Big Pond and Badshot Lea Small Pond.

 Fish were stocked into Tarn Pond following the tragic loss of a large number of fish in 2004 to an unknown virus.

 |65:14:00||29.484||2005||Simon Bater||Conningbrook Lake, Ashford, Kent|